jeffh/Fox/docs/source/generators.rst

 .. warning::
     This section assumes function programming concepts.
-It's worth reading up on function composition, map/reduce, and lazy computation.
+It's worth reading up on function composition, map/reduce, recursion, and lazy computation.

 It is worth reading up on :ref:`How Shrinking Works` before proceeding.

-Let's write a custom integer generator that shrinks to 10 instead of zero.
-We won't be using any thing built on top of ``FOXChoose`` for demonstrative purposes.
+Let's write a custom integer generator that shrinks to ``10`` instead of zero.
+We won't be using any thing built on top of ``FOXChoose`` for demonstrative purposes, but we will be using Fox's :ref:`debugging functions`.

 Step one, we can easily always generate 10 by returning a child-less rose tree::